kittykatattack/ga/README.md

   loading.
 You can use the `load` state to add a loading progress bar.
 - A fast and focused canvas-based rendering engine.
 - A sophisticated game loop using a fixed timestep with variable rendering and sprite interpolation.
-That means you get ultra-smooth sprite animations at any framerate.
+That means you get butter-smooth sprite animations at any framerate.
 - A `plugins.js` file full of extra tools.
 - A compact and powerful "Haiku" style API that's centered on shallow,